srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. If Cloud Shell is not running, start it.
+1. If Cloud Shell is not running, on the Azure portal toolbar, click **Cloud Shell**.

 1. If you are still connected to the Edge device with an SSH connection in Cloud Shell, exit that connection.

-1. Within the Cloud Shell, run the following command to monitor the stream of events flowing to the Azure IoT Hub.
-This will verify that events from the simulate device, being sent to the IoT Edge Gateway, are being received by the Azure IoT Hub.
+1. At the Cloud Shell command prompt, to monitor the stream of events flowing to the Azure IoT Hub, run the following command:

     ```bash
     az iot hub monitor-events -n AZ-220-HUB-{YOUR-ID}